SystemFriend/GPUVideoEncoder-Trial/README.md

 * This is the Free Trial version.
 The watermark appears in the output video.

-Paid version doesn’t appear the watermark is in release preparation at Unity Asset Store.
+Paid version doesn’t appear the watermark has been released at <a href="https://www.assetstore.unity3d.com/en/#!/content/56254">Unity Asset Store</a>.